V4046 Sagittarii

 V4046 Sagittarii is a young binary consisting of two K-type main-sequence stars.
 The two stars are about 271 light-years (83 parsecs) away from the Earth.
 The two stars orbit each other every 2.42 days on a circular orbit.

+In 1976, Ivo C. Busko and Carlos Alberto Oliveira Torres announced that the star, then known as HD 319139, is a variable star.
+It was given its variable star designation, V4046 Sagittarii, in 1981.
+It is both a classical T Tauri star, and a star showing periodic variability due to starspots.

 V4046 Sagittarii is surrounded by a massive protoplanetary disk.
 The disk has a radius of about 370 astronomical units (au) with about 40 Earth masses of dust in the disk.
 There are two bright inner rings at 14 and 25 au from the center, respectively.
 V4046 Sagittarii is one of four pre-main-sequence star systems within 100 parsecs with protoplanetary disks, the others being TW Hydrae, HD 141569, and 49 Ceti.
 The two stars are still accreting matter from the disk, and gas giant planets may be forming in the disk as well.